 2. Radar signal processing requires higher MCU processing power

-- Dual-mode sensor detection provides high accuracy of 99%
+- Dual-mode sensor detection provides a high accuracy of 99%

 - LoRaWAN-based transmission can reach distances of up to 500 meters